 Making time to look over your financial reports each month is an important task for any business owner.
 If you are not taking the time to do this, either because you’re too busy, or perhaps you don’t really understand what you’re looking at and it doesn’t make sense to you, then here are 6 reasons we recommend that you should start to.

-But before we get our 6 reasons, let’s talk very quickly about which reports to look at.
+But before we get our 6 reasons, let’s talk very quickly about which reports looking at.
 At a bare minimum, and depending on the complexity of your business, you should be looking at the following:

 Assets include things like money in bank accounts, Plant and Equipment, Accounts Receivable balances